ashish336b/homebrew-wordle/README.md

 # homebrew-wordle
-This repository contains the Formula for brew package
+This repository contains formula to install wordle game for CLI.
+You can visit repository from [Here](https://github.com/ashish336b/wordle)